-8.22 SECRETARIAT
+8.13 SECRETARIAT

-8.22.1 The main objectives of the Secretariat unit are to:
+8.13.1 Main objectives of Secretariat unit

-- run an effective Councillors' support programme. - perform the general administration of Council, Mayoral Committee and other committees established by Council. - Ensure internal political interface with the Mayor's Office, Speakers Office and the Office of the Whip of Council. - To run an effective decision making support programme for portfolio committees.
+- Run an effective Councillors' support programme. - Perform the general administration of Council, Mayoral Committee and other committees established by Council. - Ensure internal political interface with the Mayor's Office, Speakers Office and the Office of the Whip of Council. - Run an effective decision making support programme for portfolio committees.

-8.22.2 Challenges /Constraints at Secretariat and Records
+8.13.2 Challenges / Constraints at Secretariat and Records

-- None adherence to the meeting dates scheduled for Portfolio meetings and Mayoral Committee. - Late submission of reports for packaging for portfolio, Mayoral Committee and Council. - Inadequate office and record filling space.
+- Late submission of reports for packaging for portfolio, Mayoral Committee and Council. - Inadequate office and record filling space.

-- To review and improve processes to ensure total compliance with the Corporate Calendar. - Timelines for receiving reports and distributions to councillors in compliance with the Council Rules of Order are to be issued and strictly complied with. - Records to be converted and filed electronically, with the paper records being filed timeously filed at the Records section.
+- Timelines for receiving reports and distributions by Secretariat to councillors in compliance with the Council Rules of Order are being issued upfront to ensure compliance. - Records are to be converted and filed electronically, with the paper records being filed timeously at the Records section.

-8.23 COUNCIL COMMITTEES
+8.14 COUNCIL COMMITTEES

 Council is the body that makes policy and oversees its implementation.
 Its key role in its current structure is to focus on legislative, participatory and oversight roles.
 The Executive Mayor is the political head championing the strategy of the Municipality.
 Executive Mayor is assisted by the Mayoral Committee made up of 10 councillors, and six are full time councillors.
-The Mayoral Committee is responsible for individual portfolio and report directly to the Executive Mayor.
+The Mayoral Committee Members are accountable to Portfolio Committees, which are empowered to play oversight on, and ensure accountability by the executive functionaries.

-Polokwane Municipality holds its Council meetings at least on quarterly basis, Mayoral Committee and Portfolio Committee meetings are held once a month.
+Polokwane Municipality holds its Council meetings at least on quarterly basis.
+Mayoral Committee and Portfolio Committee meetings are held once a month.
 The Council is consisting of 90 Councillors (45 Ward and 45 PR Councillors).

-8.23.1 Political Parties Represented in Council:
+8.14.1 Political Parties Represented in Council: